About Manual Branch Office VPNs

 - IP Protocol 50 (Encapsulating Security Payload or ESP)

-Before you configure a branch office VPN, you must agree on the VPN gateway and tunnel settings to use, and you must know the IP addresses of the private networks that you want to send traffic through the tunnel:
+Before you configure a branch office VPN, you must agree on the VPN gateway and tunnel settings to use, and you must know the IP addresses of the private networks that you want to send and receive traffic through the tunnel:

 - To use IKEv2 between two Fireboxes, both Fireboxes must use Fireware v11.11.2 or higher.